dff1980/sdh-2019/README.md

     1 LAN

 ### Network Architecture
-All server connect to LAN network (isolate from other world).
+All server connect to LAN network (isolate from another world).
 In current state - 192.168.20.0/24.
-Infrastructure server also connect to WAN.
+Infrastructure server also connects to WAN.

 ## Instalation Procedure
 ### Install infrastructure server